Do not be too timid and squeamish about your actions. All life is an experiment. The more experiments you make, the

 I’m Richard Meadows, a journalist and author of the ‘Budget Buster’ money column for Fairfax Media.
-After saving $100,000 by age 25, I quit my fulltime job, sold everything I owned, and moved to Asia to live out of a backpack.
-Deep Dish is where I document my experiments in frugality and simple living.
+The Deep Dish is where I document my experiments in finance, health, and simple living.

 Check out the Start Here page for an overview of the blog, and a selection of the best posts.
 If you want to know a bit more about me, here’s a potted history of what I’ve been up to.

 Penniless to Six Figures

-I worked as a full-time business reporter for almost five years.
+I worked full-time as a business reporter for almost five years.
 My immersion in the world of money included run-ins with billionaires, criminals, traders, entrepreneurs, interrogators, polymaths and paupers.

 It didn’t take long to realise most mainstream money advice was too feeble to produce anything more than mediocre results.

 After making a raft of systematic lifestyle changes, I managed to save half of my income.
 I built a spreadsheet to measure and track my progress every month.
-In three and half years, I went from being penniless to building a net worth of $100,000.
+In three and a bit years, I went from being penniless to building a net worth of $100,000.

-With a flood of savings pouring in, I started learning the basics of investing.
+With a ton of savings pouring in, I started learning the basics of investing.
 It took a few hard lessons – I lost $10,000 trying to pick hot stocks – but a conversation with a billionaire hedge fund manager eventually won me over to the sweet serenity of passive investment in low-cost index funds.
 I’ve also dabbled with some more advanced investing.